-On one hand, it’s good to be fed with just-in-time understanding about the work one is about to do.
+On one hand, it’s good to feed development with just-in-time understanding about the work at hand.
 On the other hand, constant interruption brings certain disruption at some cost.
-Being in “flow” is good, and a disruption that is well-intended in delivering a helpful update may cost the Development Team an amount of time to restore flow, that will never be repaid in increased market value from a disruptive requirements correction will ever offset the development cost.
+Being in flow is good, and a well-intentioned disruption to deliver a helpful requirements update may cost the Development Team some time to restore flow.
+It isn’t clear whether the increased market value from a disruptive requirements correction will ever offset the development cost.
 In any case, constantly disrupting a Development Team to “help” them with clarifying input takes them out of flow and substantially reduces the value of each Sprint outcome.

 Things rarely go well if the team receives both a list of work to do and a deadline by which is must be completed: motivation, quality, and efficiency all suffer.
-But to work with no sense of urgency or knowledge of the time available also leads to underachievement .
+But to work with no sense of urgency or knowledge of the time available also leads to underachievement.

 Agile says that we should respond to change, but a system that reacts to every small external change can become a system that is out of control.
 Flexibility may be a business goal, but constancy is an enabler for effective work.

 When the date to deliver work is not in the near future, people tend to have less focus and postpone important activities.
 (Just remember when you had to prepare for a test in high-school, when you would start studying really hard the last day before the exam.)
 In development this could mean that in the early days you would focus on things that are easy or the most fun and you will not work on the most valuable PBIs.
-This effect is captured in Parkinson’s law that states that “work expands so as to fill the time available for its completion.”
+Parkinson’s Law captures the end result that “work expands so as to fill the time available for its completion.”

 Compartmentalize all market-facing product realization work in a timeboxed interval, with participation limited to the Development Team.
 Part of the work includes collaboration with the Product Owner at scheduled times to work towards a Refined Product Backlog, but on the whole this is otherwise uninterrupted time.

 During the Production Episode, the team focuses on the Sprint Goal and strives to achieve its forecast to complete all work on the Sprint Backlog.
-There is an agreement between the Product Owner and the Development Team that no PBIs may be changed or added during the Production Episode.
+There is an agreement between the Product Owner and the Development Team that the PO may neither add nor change a PBI during the Production Episode.
 This ensures that the business leaves the Development Team focused and committed so that there is enough stability to work on what is most important: the Sprint Goal.
 The Product Owner can change the long-term product direction by reordering the Product Backlog, but changes to the Product Backlog have no effect on the Development Team’s work plan until they process its content at the Sprint Planning event at the beginning of the following Sprint.
 This motivates the Product Owner to think carefully about what is most valuable to work on and to not waste time and money developing less valuable PBIs.